American Dreamer (2022 film): Plot

 Dr. Phil Loder, a low-level, adjunct professor of economics, has always dreamed of owning a home.
-His braggadocious real estate broker Dell advises him to seek smaller property, but Phil sees an advertisement he cannot resist: lonely widow Astrid, offers to sell her gorgeous $5 million dollar home for $240,000 cash provided that she be allowed to live the rest of her days there, while the buyer lives in the much humbler upper level, inheriting the home upon her passing.
+His braggadocious real estate broker Dell advises him to seek smaller property, but Phil sees an advertisement he cannot resist: lonely widow Astrid, offers to sell her gorgeous $5 million dollar home for $240,000 cash provided that she be allowed to live the rest of her days there, while the buyer lives in the much humbler upper level, inheriting the home upon her death.
 Phil liquidates all his belongings and cashes out his savings to buy into the agreement.
 He finds Astrid prickly, and is later alarmed when she introduces a Greek plumber, Boris, and a brokerage lawyer, Maggie, as two of her kids.
 Phil becomes concerned that despite sinking all he owns into the agreement, Astrid's children will contest the will.
 Indeed, upon learning of Phil and Astrid's agreement, Maggie threatens to have him evicted and the agreement dissolved.

 Phil hires a legally blind private investigator, Jerry, to dig up information on Maggie.
 Maggie and Phil inexplicably grow closer.
 Astrid slips and falls, falling into a coma before being discovered by Phil.
 Though Astrid eventually recovers, viewing Phil as her savior and breaking the ice between them, Phil's misanthropy alienates Maggie, who resolves to remove him from the home.
 Worse still, a brief affair with one of his graduate students, Clare, and an unhinged mental break from the stress of his precarious financial situation during one of his lectures results in Phil being suspended by the dean, Craig.

 Maggie, consulting with Astrid's other kids, offers Phil a partial refund of his money —$50,000— to leave, which he reluctantly accepts, though Phil is concerned about Astrid's future care.
 As he prepares to move his things, Astrid experiences several additional accidents, and Phil rescues her each time, growing the bond between them.
 However, Astrid experiences a final medical emergency and dies, despite Phil's attempts to save her.
 Phil is stricken, and prepares to leave the house, telling Maggie he plans to sign the vacating agreement.
 However, upon attending Astrid's memorial and learning that Astrid's "kids" are the children in need who she cared for through her summer camp, he opts not to sign the agreement and is granted ownership of the house.
 Seeing that the home, which still serves as the grounds of the summer camp, is a place special to many people, he refuses to sell it and opts to maintain it.
 Meanwhile, Jerry returns with photos he had taken, but surprises Phil when they turn out to be photos he had taken while mistakenly tailing Clare, thinking she was Maggie.
 The photos reveal an affair between Clare and Craig, providing Phil the leverage he needs to be released from suspension.